Stochastic analysis of ultra-high energy cosmic ray interactions: Astrophysical examples

 \subsection{Distance horizons and mass evolution}

-The regularity of the mass evolution with distance reported by \cite{MorejonPhdThesis} as \textit{Disciplined Disintegration} (DD) was invoked to explain the gradual decrease of the average mass with propagation distance observed in CoCs computed with PriNCe~\citep{Heinze:2019jou}.
-The DD was explained by assuming the regularity condition and only one-nucleon emission per interaction, which lead to the distance until a set nucleon-loss being proportional to the inverse of the mean interaction rate per nucleon and the logarithm of the ratio of initial and final masses (see expression 6.11 in \citep{MorejonPhdThesis}).
+The regularity of the mass evolution with distance, described in \cite{MorejonPhdThesis} as a disciplined disintegration (DD), was invoked to explain the gradual decrease of the average mass with propagation distance observed in CoCs computed with PriNCe~\citep{Heinze:2019jou}.
+The DD was derived assuming the regularity condition and only one-nucleon emission per interaction, which lead to the distance until a set nucleon-loss being proportional to the inverse of the mean interaction rate per nucleon and the logarithm of the ratio of initial and final masses \citep[see Eq.
+6.11 in][]{MorejonPhdThesis}.
 This is consistent with the expectation value in Table~\ref{tab:moments} for RSeCs.
-This notion of DD in CoCs was not quantitatively verified, but inferred from a small number of simulations.
-To expand on this, we first consider ISeCs, which are serial but do not follow the regularity condition, and then, the more general CoCs which include multiple branching channels.
+The validity of DD in CoCs was not quantitatively verified in \cite{MorejonPhdThesis}, but rather inferred from a small number of simulations.
+We expand on this idea here by first considering ISeCs, which are serial but do not follow the regularity condition, and then considering the more general CoCs, which include multiple branching channels.

-Figure~\ref{fig:fdd_vs_mass} compares the relation between the initial mass and the full disintegration length $L_{\rm FD}$ in units of the inverse of the mean interaction rate per nucleon.
-Different boost values contrast the changes in photodisintegrations as the rates transition from IRB dominated to CMB dominated with boost increase.
-The reference, RSeC, represents the relation $\lambda_1L_{\rm FD} = \ln A$ with a solid black line.
-ISeCs, based on the total cross sections in CRPropa~3.2~\citep{Kampert:2012fi,2022JCAP...09..035A}, are represented by dashed lines with colors indicating the boost values listed in the legend.
-Since the ISeCs consider only one species per mass and only one nucleon loss, the rates employed are an average over nuclei of the same mass and all other channels present in the cross section table are ignored.
-This ensures a consistent comparison with CoCs (dots) based on the same cross section table, as they include all channels and multiple species per nuclear mass.
+Figure~\ref{fig:fdd_vs_mass} compares the relationship between the initial mass and the expectation of the full disintegration length ($L_{\rm FD}$, mean of the distribution) scaled by the mean interaction rate per nucleon $\lambda_1$.
+Different boost values contrast the changes in photodisintegrations as the rates transition from IRB-dominated to CMB-dominated with boost increase.
+The RSeC reference represents the relation $\lambda_1L_{\rm FD} = \ln A$ with a solid black line.
+The ISeCs, based on the total cross-sections in CRPropa~3.2~\citep{Kampert:2012fi,2022JCAP...09..035A}, are represented by dashed lines, with colors indicating the boost values listed in the legend.
+Since the ISeCs cover only one species per mass and only one-nucleon loss, the rates employed are an average over nuclei of the same mass, and all other channels present in the cross-section table are ignored.
+This ensures a consistent comparison with CoCs (dots), which are based on the same cross-section table but include all channels and multiple species per nuclear mass.